-When you are offered a new job, or your employment is ending, either by choice or not, there are often steps in the process which involve signing agreements or contracts or certifying that you have read and understand the materials given to you.
+When you are offered a new job or your employment is ending, either by choice or not, there are often steps in the process which involve signing agreements or contracts or certifying that you have read and understand the materials given to you.
 Goddard Law provides representation to help employees understand the terms of their employment or separation and to negotiate the best possible terms for the employee in those situations.
 Goddard Law also regularly represents employees in actions against their employers when they have been wrongfully terminated.
 If you need assistance with employment agreements, an employment rights evaluation, severance agreements, releases and waivers, or employee handbooks and policies, do not hesitate to call us today.

 Goddard Law can help you navigate disputes with your employer that involve your legal rights to take time off from work for your own medical needs, or to care for a close family member.
 Call us today if you need help with family or medical leave (FMLA) or similar leave issues.

 State and federal laws protect workers from being underpaid, or paid unfairly for the work that they do.
-Employers may count on their employees’ lack of information to get away with failing to pay salaried employees overtime when they should, failing to give required meal and rest breaks, wrongly classifying an employee as an independent contractor and more.
-Goddard Law can help ensure that you receive what is due to you in any of the above or unpaid wages, sales commissions claims, or any violations of the Fair Labor Standards Act.
+Employers regularly count on their employees’ lack of information to get away with failing to pay salaried employees overtime when they should, failing to give required meal and rest breaks, wrongly classifying an employee as an independent contractor and more.
+Goddard Law can help ensure that you receive what is due to you if you are dealing with any of the above or unpaid wages, sales commissions claims, or any violations of the Fair Labor Standards Act.

-Many people in the workforce fear blowing the whistle on their employer because they might get fired or treated badly.
+Many people in the workforce fear blowing the whistle on their employer because they might get fired or mistreated in retaliation.
 However, there are federal laws that protect, and even reward, whistleblowers in certain industries.
-If you work for a government contractor and you blow the whistle on wrongdoing by your employer, the False Claims Act may protect you from retaliation by your employer.
+If you work for a government contractor and you blow the whistle on wrongdoing by your employer, the False Claims Act/Qui Tam may protect you from retaliation by your employer.
 If you work for a corporation, the Sarbanes-Oxley Act likewise protects you from retaliation.
 Both acts, and others like them, also provide for possible monetary awards to employees who blow the whistle on employer wrongdoing.
 We at Goddard Law can help you if you would like to blow the whistle on an employer or have and feel that you are being retaliated against because of it.

 Goddard Law understands that fighting against unfair employers can be an uphill battle and often frightening for employees.
-Megan Goddard is always ready to fight for what is right and take any case to trial.
-However, Megan also understands that sometimes out-of-court resolution can provide the best answer for all involved.
-Megan is skilled in representing clients at mediation and arbitration, where she works to get the best outcome for her client, while avoiding the stress and expense of a trial.
+Megan Goddard and her team are always ready to fight for what is right and take any case to trial.
+However, The Firm also understands that sometimes out-of-court resolution can provide the best answer for all involved.
+Our attorneys are skilled in representing clients at mediation and arbitration, where they work to get the best outcome for the client, while avoiding the stress and expense of a trial.
 At the end of the day, our commitment is always to the client, and we are prepared to fight in any arena that our clients designate as their best option, be it in Mediation or Arbitration, or a trial.
 The firm additionally litigates civil rights claims vigorously and is always there for our clients in their time of need.